-3. To approve the payment of Directors' fees of SGD55,493.00 for the financial year ended 31 December 2016.
-(2015: SGD48,001.00 and RMB36,000.00 respectively)

-(Resolution 4)

-- 4. To re-appoint Messrs Deloitte & Touche LLP as the Company's Auditors and to authorise the Directors of the Company to fix their remuneration.
-(Resolution 5) - 5.
+- 3. To note the retirement of Mr Chen Guansheng as a Director of the Company. - 4.
+To approve the payment of Directors' fees of SGD55,371 for the financial year ended 31 December 2017.
+(2016: SGD55,493) (Resolution 3) - 5.
+To re-appoint Messrs Deloitte & Touche LLP as the Company's Auditors and to authorise the Directors of the Company to fix their remuneration.
+(Resolution 4) - 6.
 To transact any other ordinary business which may properly be transacted at an Annual General Meeting.